semtexzv/quix/README.md

         pid.do_send(M1 { v: 0 });
     }
 }
-impl Handler<M1> for Act { ... }
+impl Handler<Method> for Act {
+    type Response = Result<M1, DispatchError>;
+...
+}
 ```
 ### Messages
-Both internal and user messages use Protobuf format for serialization
+Both internal and user messages use Protobuf format for serialization.
+The indivudal `Messages` from protobuf just passed to
+prost.

+We use the `RPC` entry in protobuf services as a unit of communication.
+Each RPC generates a single struct, which implements
+`Service` and `actix::Message`.
+The user needs to:
+1. Implement `Handler<M>` for RPCs he wants to consume using the specified `Process` actor
+2. Derive `ProcessDispatch` on the actor with dispatch containing the RPC struct

 ### Processes
 In order to better handle distribution, we will introduce a concept of a process, which is just an identified actor.